Case Study: A QCD in Real Life

 Thank you for the opportunity to work together!

-Use the copy below to create your own planned giving one-pager to help your donors and fund holders learn how they can add to their funds or support the community foundation’s mission.
+Use the copy below to create your own very simple planned giving email or one-pager to help your donors and fund holders learn how they can add to their funds, or even plant the seed for support the community foundation’s mission.

 The Community Foundation has been serving the people of our community for [ ] years.
 The needs in our community—and specifically the needs the Community Foundation addresses on a daily basis—continue to grow.
 As stewards of our mission, our staff and board of directors are committed to ensuring that our organization can continue to serve our community right now and for years to come.